Weekly market wrap

 The week ahead

-Important economic releases this week include consumer confidence and PCE inflation data.
+Important economic releases this week include the ISM services PMI and nonfarm payrolls for December.

 Review last week's weekly market update.